danjcooper/Arterator-client/README.md

 ## Installation & Usage
 You can view the site locally by doing the following.
--Clone down this repo
+- Clone down this repo
--In your terminal `cd Arterator-client`
+- In your terminal `cd Arterator-client`
--In your terminal `npm install`
+- In your terminal `npm install`
--`npm run dev` to start
+- `npm run dev` to start
--The site will now be running locally on port 8080
+- The site will now be running locally on port 8080